rudstre/ephys2/ephys2/README.md

 # Local Install

 Follow these instructions to build `ephys2` on your local machine!

+**Note: Installing on Windows is not great.
+I would really recommend MacOS or Linux.
+The GUI will not work at all on Windows unfortunately due to WSL not easily supporting X11 applications.**

 ## 0. Prep for Windows installation
 If you are building on Windows, there are a few extra steps.
 The easiest (and so far only successful way we've managed to do it) is to use Windows Subsystem for Linux (WSL), a recently developed compatibility layer that allows you to completely simulate a unix environment in Windows without a virtual machine.